NaturalNode/natural/docs/storage.md

 * retrieve: retrieves an entity using the configured storage method

 Standard behaviour of the backend with regard to storing and retrieving data:
 * It stores and retrieves Javascript objects, so `JSON.stringify` and `JSON.parse` is done here.
-A key is returned after storing an object.
+- A key is returned after storing an object.
-* The key is determined by the storage method, if possible: MongoDB and Postgres can do this.
-If not, a key  must be passed in `options.key`.
-This holds for Redis and Memcached
+* With Postgres and MongoDB the key is determined by the storage method.
-* File-based storage is different: the filename is passed by the client in `options.filename`.
-It is returned after storing (like a key).
+- With the other storage methods the the backend generates a UUID.
+* File-based storage is a bit different: path and filename are constructed from environment variable `FILE_PATH,` UUID and extension `.json`.

 So the handling of keys is a bit different depending on the storage method.